-Lindsay Clark finds balance between traditional folk, english folk, country, and her own version of experimental folk that seems to emanate from the depths of her soul.
-Exquisite and pitch perfect, her music speaks of quiet revelation, with a background of angel choirs (her own multi-tracked vocal arrangements).
-With influences ranging from the Beach Boys, Joni Mitchell, Sandy Denny, appalachian folk, and her classical upbringing, and her father's record collection, she blends many worlds into a uniquely warm sound with lyrics indicative of a deep and thoughtful soul, consistent in her effort to transform life’s painful lingerings into something palatable.
-She has carved out a unique and vibrant place as an artist with her poetic and unflinching lyrics, a penchant for rich, beautiful harmonies and a style of self-taught fingerpicking reminiscent of Bert Jansch and Nick Drake.
+Lindsay Clark finds balance between traditional and english folk, country, and her own version of experimental folk that seems to come from her soul.
+Exquisite and pitch perfect, her music speaks of quiet revelation, with a background of (usually her own) multi-tracked vocal arrangements.
+With influences ranging from the Beach Boys, Elizabeth Cotton, Joni Mitchell, appalachian folk, her classical upbringing, and her father's record collection, she blends many worlds into a uniquely warm sound.
+She has carved out a vibrant place as an artist with a penchant for poetry, rich harmony, and and a style of self-taught fingerpicking influenced by Nick Drake, John Fahey, and others.

 Originally from the small gold rush town of Nevada City, CA, she now resides in Portland, OR.
 Her sound has been described as “folk with angelic vocals washing over smooth edges” (1859 Magazine).
-She has shared the stage with musicians such as Casey Dienel (White Hinterland), Nat Baldwin (Dirty Projectors), Ryan Francesconi (Joanna Newsom), Laura Gibson, and The Lumineers.
-Her most recent record "Begin" was self-released in 2014; her forthcoming full length record "Crystalline" was engineered and co-produced this year with San Francisco’s Jeremy Harris (guitar/vocals - Vetiver/Devendra Banhart), with additional work from Portland's own (Bizarre Star Strings and others).
+She has shared the stage with musicians such as Alela Diane, Nat Baldwin (Dirty Projectors), Ryan Francesconi (Joanna Newsom), Laura Gibson, Kaitlyn Aurelia Smith.
+Her most recent effort was engineered and co-produced this year with San Francisco’s Jeremy Harris (guitar/vocals - Vetiver/Devendra Banhart), with additional work from Portland's own (Bizarre Star Strings and others).
 “Crystalline” was released in fall 2018 via boutique German label Oscarson (available on CD/LP/DIGITAL).

 Mailing List Sign Up

 Press Contact :